thewizardplusplus/go-blockchain/README.md

       - additional storing in a block (in a hash actually):
         - nonce;
         - target bit;
+      - difficulty is defined as an inverse target bit;
 - storages:
   - operations:
     - loading block groups;